 - Children in father-absent homes are five times more likely to be poor than their peers.

 - Infants without a father’s name on their birth certificate were 2.3 times more likely to die in the first year of life compared to their peers.

 - Living in a single-parent home doubles the risk that a child will suffer physical, emotional, or educational neglect.

 - Children in father-absent homes are 1.6 to 1.8 times more likely to use tobacco and are 1.5 to 1.9 times more likely to use alcohol.

-- Teens without fathers were twice as likely to be involved in early sexual activity and 7 times more likely to get pregnant.
+- Teens without fathers were twice as likely to be involved in early sexual activity and seven times more likely to get pregnant.

 - Fatherless children are twice as likely to drop out of school.

-For more on the importance of dads, and for tips on how you can become a more involved father, click here.
+For more on the importance of dads and for tips on how to become a more involved father, click here.

 • The Father Factor, from the National Fatherhood Initiative